Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-Demonstrators are detained by Atlanta Police during a protest in Atlanta.
+Demonstrators are detained by police during a protest in Atlanta.
 The protest started peacefully earlier in the day before demonstrators and police clashed.

 Brynn Anderson/AP